Antoni Jach: Teaching

 Antoni, together with Anne Richter, established the renowned Professional Writing and Editing course at Royal Melbourne Institute of Technology (RMIT) in 1988.
 He taught in that course initially, while later he taught in a Masters by coursework creative writing course and supervised MA and PhD by research candidates at RMIT.
-Stephen Grimwade, a former Melbourne Writers Festival Director and ex-student of Antoni's sums up many students' feelings when he explains that Antoni changed his life.
-Stephen has also been quoted as saying that Antoni was 'open to students' ideas rather than just telling us what to think'.
+Stephen Grimwade, a former Melbourne Writers Festival Director and ex-student of Antoni's has been quoted as saying that Antoni was 'open to students' ideas rather than just telling us what to think'.

 Antoni started teaching a series of novel-writing masterclasses to published and experienced writers in January 2009 and after leaving RMIT in 2011 he started his own business teaching masterclasses, which were mainly taught in the Board Room of the Wheeler Centre in Melbourne.

 Novels

-Antoni's first novel, The Weekly Card Game, was published in 1994.It was described by the literary critic, Jean-François Vernay, in Antipodes magazine as 'a tour de force'.
+Antoni's first novel, The Weekly Card Game, was published in 1994.
+It was described by the literary critic, Jean-François Vernay, in Antipodes magazine as 'a tour de force'.
 Vernay added: 'Trying to entertain using the subject of boredom is a risky challenge few writers would dare take up in an increasingly market-oriented publishing industry.
 The comic effect is mainly achieved through a terse but very stylish prose sprinkled with deadpan humour, the action being revealed through the eyes of a self-effacing focalizer'.

 The critic Helen Daniel said in Books and Writing on ABC Radio National the following: ‘The Weekly Card Game is quite remarkable in contemporary Australian writing.
 I think there's nothing like it that has been published in the last twenty years or so.
 There's one possible exception which is some of Murray Bail's work which is detached and dispassionate and yet full of a sense of absurdity and a baroque sense of the entrapments of the Australian consciousness.’

 The novelist James Bradley reviewed the novel in the following terms: ‘The book itself employs an ingenious and quite daring structure.
 The Weekly Card Game is a deceptive book.
 Within its simple premise lies a deeply layered felt story that plays like a coda for lost youth.
 It is a lament for time passing, a testament to the depth of passion, of love, even of feeling, yet within its vast ennui it is a rich and beautiful book written with great compassion and intelligence.
-It is a sophisticated, witty, and, perhaps unusually for an Australian novel, deeply urbane book.
+It is a sophisticated, witty, and, perhaps unusually for an Australian novel, deeply urbane book.’